ghga-de/file-services-backend/README.md

 Internal File Registry and Download Controller with output metadata from the S3 upload script at https://github.com/ghga-de/data-steward-scripts/blob/main/src/s3_upload.py.

-TODO: Endpoint description (will follow in the endpoint ticket)

 ## Installation
 We recommend using the provided Docker container.